Democratic state lawmaker charged by Boulder County prosecutors for allegedly lying about her residence

 In another instance, a grand jury indicted outgoing Democratic state Sen. Pete Lee, of Colorado Springs, for allegedly voting in a district where he didn’t live.
 But a judge tossed out that felony charge last month because it was based on incorrect information submitted to the grand jury.

-Lee isn’t running for reelection and the residency challenge didn’t have to do with last year’s redistricting process.
+Lee isn’t running for reelection and the criminal case didn’t have to do with last year’s redistricting process.

+The criminal charges leveled against Bernett are the most serious faced by any politician recently accused of lying about their residence.

+Investigators wrote in an arrest warrant for Bernett that they searched the Louisville apartment and found “no food items in the refrigerator other than a bottle of sparkling cider, soy sauce and a Smucker’s spread in the door.
+There was only a stick of butter in the freezer.”

 This is a developing story that will be updated.